sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-stobject-flyoutpowersaverpowerscheme.md

 `FlyoutPowerSaverPowerScheme` is the globally unique identifier (GUID) of the Battery Meter Fly-out Power Saver power plan.

-For information on creating a customized power plan, see [How to Create a Custom Power Plan](http://go.microsoft.com/fwlink/?LinkId=206617).

 You can use the Powercfg command-line tool to list the available power plans.
 For example,

 ``` syntax